-In addition, the Reno A & E Model T-110 has a Test Mode that uses the microcontroller to verify the proper operation of the detector's controls and indicators (switches and LEDs).
-The detector's loop oscillator circuit can also be tested to verify the correct frequency range in each of the four frequency selections.
+In addition, the Reno A & E Model T-210 has a Test Mode that uses the microcontroller to verify the proper operation of the detector's controls and indicators (switches and LEDs).
+Each channel's loop oscillator circuit can also be tested to verify the correct frequency range in each of the four frequency selections.

-The Model T-110 Series is comprised of the following detectors:
+The Model T-210 Series is comprised of the following detectors:

-Model T-110-R For NEMA TS-1 applications calling for a single channel, shelf mount detector with delay and extension timing and relay outputs.
+Model T-210-R For NEMA TS-1 applications calling for a two channel, shelf mount detector with delay and extension timing and relay outputs.

-Model T-110-SS For NEMA TS-1 applications calling for a single channel, shelf mount detector with delay and extension timing and solid state outputs.
+Model T-210-SS For NEMA TS-1 applications calling for a two channel, shelf mount detector with delay and extension timing and solid state outputs.